-The Urban Waterfront Shoreline Environment consists of the lands upland of the Ordinary High Water MarkOHWM that are currently occupied by, or planned for occupancy by water-dependent/water related/water enjoyment uses, including water-dependent/water-related transportation, mixed-use commercial and parks, and recreational uses.
+The Urban Waterfront Shoreline Environment consists of the lands upland of the OHWM that are currently occupied by, or planned for occupancy by water-dependent/water related/water enjoyment uses, including water-dependent/water-related transportation, mixed-use commercial and parks, and recreational uses.

-The Urban Waterfront Shoreline Environment designation Designation includes properties within the Waterfront Mixed Use (WMU) and Downtown Business zone.
-Urban Waterfront includes the area along the south side of the BNSF Railroad tracks including Front Street starting at the Losvar Condominiums and eastward through and to the eastern portion of the former Tank Farm.
+The Urban Waterfront Shoreline Environment Designation includes properties within the Waterfront Mixed Use (WMU) and Downtown Business zone.
+Urban Waterfront includes the area along the north side of the BNSF Railroad tracks including Front Street starting at the Losvar Condominiums and eastward through and to the east portion of the former Tank Farm.